Level 2 Tri-wall Free display

 Fables for our Time features three panels, each of which tells a particular story about an ecosystem that is vital to a thriving planet: the ecosystems of bees, coral and mushrooms.

-Each artwork in the display consists of three layers: the foreground for storytelling, the midground for depicting environments in friezes, and the background offering a glimpse of another world.
-The three scenes are presented as contemporary folktales, with narrators in the foreground who advocate for the primacy of natural systems in the human story.
+Each artwork in the display consists of three layers presented across 176 rotating prisms.
+The foreground layer is for storytelling, the midground depicts environments in friezes, and the background offers a glimpse of another world.
+The three moving scenes are presented as contemporary folktales, with narrators in the foreground advocating for the primacy of natural systems in the human story.

 From afar, the artworks show a meadow with flowers, mushrooms, or a coral reef.
 Up close, they reveal hundreds of icons representing ecosystems and human interactions, including elements that change, pollute, or mimic nature.